 A build-essentials or development tool helps you to fulfill dependencies that are required while installing applications, which includes an application for compiling files from the source.

-To test and install, pass the following command according to your respective Linux distribution before that ensure to update official repositories to fetch the latest utilities:
+To test and install, pass the following command according to your respective Linux distribution.
+Before that, ensure to update the official repositories to fetch the latest utilities:

 A zlib is a library that provides the function to compress and decompress files during the program compilation.

-Installing zlib1g dev is a piece of cake for Ubuntu or Debian and RPM user, they just need to pass one line of command, and the problem is solved.
+Installing zlib1g dev is a piece of cake for Ubuntu, Debian, and RPM users; they just need to pass one line of command, and the problem is solved.

-Data compressed using zlib are written in gzip or zlib wrapper. zlib is an abstraction of DEFLATE compression algorithm of gzip file compression tool.
-Zlib wrapper encapsulates the raw DEFLATE data by adding a header and trailer.
+Data compressed using zlib is written in a gzip or zlib wrapper.
+Zlib is an abstraction of the DEFLATE compression algorithm of the gzip file compression tool.
+The Zlib wrapper encapsulates the raw DEFLATE data by adding a header and trailer.

 The size of the header used in gzip is larger than the size of the zlib header.